 Talking to someone who understands your feelings is an immense help.
 Any of these things, or perhaps a combination of several of them, will help you accept your loss and find ways to move on.

 Nothing can take away your sense of loss, but there are some coping strategies you can employ that will help you move through the stages of grief and finally reach acceptance.

 - If you had a routine you followed in the care of your dog, change your schedule.
 Try to find another activity to fill up the time that was normally spent with your dog.
 Find something that will engross you and keep your mind occupied.

 - Create a memorial for your special canine.
-You don’t have to set up anything elaborate or expensive, maybe just putting out a few favorite photos or planting a tree in the park where she loved to run.
-You could create a special memorial page for her in your photo album.
-Another good choice is to donate money to a local animal rescue group in her name.
+You don’t have to set up anything elaborate or expensive — maybe just put out a few favorite photos or plant a tree in the park where they loved to run.
+You could create a special memorial page for them in your photo album.
+Another good choice is to donate money to a local animal rescue group in your dog’s name.

-- Write a letter to your dog, summing up all your feelings for her.
-Tell her everything you want her to know and everything you wished you had done during her lifetime.
+- Write a letter to your dog, summing up all your feelings for them.
+Tell them everything you want them to know and everything you wished you had done during their lifetime.
 This is a wonderful way to put your grief behind you.